Education EdD

 The data in this blog is for general informational purposes only and information presented was accurate as of the publication date.

-Obtaining your Doctor of Education (EdD) degree is a smart choice for career earning power and job growth.
-Doctorate in education salary levels are impressive, with some postsecondary teaching specialties touting annual salaries of over $100,000.
-Expected job growth in EdD careers is equally appealing, with some sectors of postsecondary teaching expected to increase 24% from now until 2031.
-Read on to learn more about salary levels and job growth for EdD graduates and how EdD specialty areas factor into the equation.
+Earning a Doctor of Education (EdD) degree is a smart choice for career advancement and job growth.
+Doctorate in education salary levels are impressive, with some postsecondary teaching specialties featuring annual salaries of over $180,000.1 Expected job growth in EdD careers is equally appealing, with jobs for postsecondary health specialties teachers expected to increase 19% between now and 2033.2

 About the Data for Our Doctorate in Education Salary and Career Outlook

-Salary figures include compensation such as annual salaries, hourly wages, commissions, tips and bonuses, but do not include additional benefits, such as health insurance, retirement plans and other benefit packages.
+Whether you attain a PhD or EdD, Doctor of Education salary figures do not include additional benefits, such as health insurance, retirement plans and other benefit packages.

-For comparative purposes, the BLS reports that the annual median salary for all jobs in the U.S. in 2021 was $45,760.
-The BLS also states that overall, jobs are projected to grow by 5% (adding 8.3 million jobs) from now until 2031.
+For comparative purposes, the BLS reports that the annual median salary for all jobs in the U.S. in 2023 was $48,060.3 The BLS also states that overall, the U.S. economy is projected to add 6.7 million jobs from now until 2033.4

-Salary and Career Outlook for EdD Careers Overall
+Overall Doctor of Education Salary and Career Outlook

-Most EdD graduates teach above the high school level at public and private colleges and universities, professional schools and junior or community colleges.
-Many elevate their EdD careers by becoming administrators and leaders in postsecondary institutions.
+Many EdD graduates may find opportunities to teach above the high school level, including roles at public and private colleges, universities, professional schools, and junior or community colleges.
+Many also elevate their EdD careers by becoming administrators and leaders in postsecondary institutions.

 EdD Degree Specializations: Career and Salary Outlook

-Doctorate in education salary and career outlook figures can be affected by a number of factors, including institutional pay scales, geographic region and supply and demand for EdD career staff members in a particular area of employment or specialty.
+Doctorate in education salary and career outlook figures can be impacted by a number of factors, including institutional pay scales, geographic region, and supply and demand for EdD career staff members in a particular area of employment or specialty.

-An prepares Doctor of Education graduates for an EdD career in a variety of executive leadership roles in healthcare and interprofessional education.
-Career pathways for EdD graduates with a specialization in executive leadership include:
+An executive leadership specialization prepares Doctor of Education graduates for a career in various EdD jobs in demand in healthcare and interprofessional education.
+Doctor of Education jobs for EdD graduates with a specialization in executive leadership include:

 • Academic dean